Are you looking for just the right red flowering tree for your landscape for a pop of color?

-Are you looking for just the right red flowering tree for your landscape?
-Whether you are looking for a small tree or a large tree, whether you need to plant your tree in full sun or partial shade, and whether you are looking for beautiful trees that bloom in the early spring, summer or fall, there is an ornamental tree that is a perfect match for your yard or garden.
-In this article, we will introduce you to eight of the most beautiful red flowering trees grown in North America, with notes on how to make them a success in your landscape.
+No matter what you’re looking at for your yard, there is an ornamental tree that is a perfect match for whatever space you have.
+Let us introduce you to eight of the most beautiful red flowering trees grown in North America, along with some notes on how to make them a success in your landscape.

-1. Prairie fire flowering crabapple tree (Malus species)
+1. Prairie Fire Flowering Crabapple Tree (Malus species)

 “Crabapple” is the common name of this tree, but it is actually the same species as other apples.